lisavirginia/clinical-abbreviations/README.md

 This repository contains the live version of the Medical Abbreviation and Acronym Meta-Inventory, a large-scale American English database of medical abbreviations and their possible senses.

-**Last Updated: 7th October 2020**
+**Last Updated: 23rd October 2020**

 ## Folder: metainventory

 This folder contains the most recent version of the Medical Abbreviation and Acronym Meta-Inventory.

-An auxiliary version containing additional data fields is also available.
-Modified and retired records can be found here.
+An auxiliary version containing additional data fields is available.
+Modified and retired records can also be found here.

 Please refer to the internal README file for the data dictionary.